Connect with others who understand.

 • Are present in the DNA of only some cells

-• Are caused by aging and exposure to cancer-causing agents (carcinogens), such as cigarette smoke, chemicals, radiation, and more
+• Are caused by aging and exposure to carcinogens (cancer-causing agents), such as cigarette smoke, chemicals, radiation, and more

-Most gene changes related to lung cancer are acquired during life, as opposed to being inherited from family.
-Lung cancer can run in families, but it is usually caused by environmental factors.
-It remains unclear why some people develop lung cancer and others do not.
+While lung cancer can run in families, it is usually linked to acquired mutations caused by external factors.
+However, it’s still unclear why some people develop lung cancer and others don’t, even when exposed to the same risks.

 Acquired Mutations Associated With Lung Cancer